 You can use smart cards for authentication, data storage, and application processing.
 Within large organizations, you might also use smart cards for strong security authentication of single sign-on (SSO).
-For more information, see "Using an SD card or a smart card" on page 35.
+For more information, see "Using a media card or a smart card" on page 34.